sshresthh/sshresthh/README.md

-# Welcome to My GitHub Profile and Portfolio!
+### About Me

-Hello there!
-I'm thrilled to have you here.
-This README.md file serves as an introduction to my GitHub profile and portfolio, showcasing my skills and projects.
-Let's dive right in!
+Hey there!
+I'm Shyamsundar Shrestha, but you can call me Sam.
+I'm a passionate software engineer with expertise in a wide range of technologies.
+I love creating visually stunning and interactive experiences, and I'm excited to showcase my skills and projects on my GitHub profile and portfolio.

 ## Technologies I Work With